josempi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6. Extract only the columns with std() and mean() measurements/ observations
     1. Compacts the MergeInfo data frame to 68 columns
-    2. Here is the selected/ extracted colum list:
+    2. Here is the selected/ extracted column list:

         -	tBodyAcc-mean()-X
         -	tBodyAcc-mean()-Y